sourcegraph/about/company/okrs/index.md

 ### Sensitive information

 Do not include any specific financial numbers, customer names, or any other sensitive information in the public OKR document.
-Instead, use placeholders (such as `N` and `M` for 2 numbers or `C1` and `C2` for 2 customers) and document their meanings in the linked `OKRs YYYY-QN` Google Doc's `Key for sensitive information` section.
+Instead, use placeholders (such as `N` and `M` for 2 numbers or `C1` and `C2` for 2 customers) and document their meanings in the linked `OKRs FYYY-QN` Google Doc's `Key for sensitive information` section.

 ### Changing OKRs mid-quarter